-- · A citizen of the United States - 18 years of age (may pre-register as early as 16, but must be 18 to vote) - Not have been convicted of a felony without having civil rights restored - Not have been adjudicated mentally incapacitated with respect to voting without having civil rights restored
+- A citizen of the United States - 18 years of age (may pre-register as early as 16, but must be 18 to vote) - Not have been adjudicated mentally incapacitated with respect to voting without having civil rights restored - Former convicted felons who were not convicted of murder or sexual offenses.
+Please see FAO #31.